-It’s brought to us by Eon Productions, specifically Barbara Broccoli and Michael G. Wilson, best known for having produced James Bond pictures.
-The Rhythm Section is about as far away from 007 as it can be and yet still recognizable as being part of the same genre—the espionage action picture—though this is probably more accurately described as a drama told within a thriller shell.
+It’s brought to us by Eon Productions led by Barbara Broccoli and Michael G. Wilson, best known for having produced James Bond pictures.
+The Rhythm Section is about as far away from 007 as it can be and yet still recognizable as being part of the same genre — the espionage action picture — though this is much more accurately described as a drama told within a thriller shell.

 Contrivances are part and parcel of the spy game on the big screen, and Moreno’s picture has more than its fair share.
 It’s hard to believe Proctor would trust the obviously damaged and addicted Stephanie with the keys to his flat, and even more difficult to understand why Stephanie would travel all the way to rural Scotland on a hunch that Proctor’s contact, retired MI-6 operative B (Jude Law, more or less repeating his mentor role from Captain Marvel last year), can help her.

 Further, cinematographer-turned-director Moreno frames a lot of her film in close-up and shallow focus, never straying too far from Stephanie’s POV, which makes the action frightening and chaotic rather than vicariously exciting.
-This intentionality shifts a lot of the genre rules, replacing them with a country-jumping tale of one desperate woman way over her head in a deadly business.
-It’s a laudable ambition, though it may frustrate anyone looking forward to the gun-play and set-pieces of other female-led actioners like Peppermint, Miss Bala, or even Haywire.
+This intentionality shifts the movie away from the expected genre rules, replacing them with a country-jumping tale of one desperate woman way over her head in a deadly business.
+It’s a laudable ambition, though it may frustrate anyone looking forward to the gun-play and set-pieces of other actioners with a female lead like Peppermint, Miss Bala, or even Haywire.

 So, what you get is a thoughtfully shot if flawed drama rooted in a solid performance (under a lot of impressive wigs) from Lively, one of a few great ones from her lately, and a picture that might have functioned better as a series where more time could’ve been devoted to the character development.
 I’d like to see more of Stephanie Patrick — this could be a franchise starter if enough people bother to see it.